-Cultural hegemony may be defined as the domination of a culturally diverse society by the ruling class who manipulate the beliefs, explanations, perceptions, values, and customs of that society so that their imposed, ruling-class worldview becomes the accepted cultural norm.
+Cultural hegemony may be defined as the domination of a culturally diverse society by powerful elites who manipulate the beliefs, explanations, perceptions, values, and customs of that society so that their worldview becomes the accepted cultural norm.

 Some of the tools through which this domination takes place are:

 The first boarding schools were set up either by the government or Christian missionaries.
 Initially, the government forced many Indian families to send their children to boarding schools.

 The goal of boarding schools was to assimilate Native Indian children into White Western culture and, importantly, to educate them into an agricultural, economic way of life that was compatible with the growing U.S. society.

 The white supremacy of these authorities was so strong that they believed they were helping these children.

 Lieutenant Richard Henry Pratt, the army captain who started the Carlisle, Pennsylvania mission school in 1879, coined the phrase to describe the process as follows:

 “Kill the Indian in him, and save the man”—or completely assimilating Native people into the white man’s culture.
 “The aim was not to feed ‘our civilization to the Indians,’ stressed, but to feed ‘the Indians to our civilization”Pfister, p.46